caryoscelus/heavy-bright-sun-wip/heavy-bright-sun.md

 show the bewilderment and let the winter show the wisdom.

 "Bommm" — the bell ringed, filling the neighbourhood.
-But there was nobody to hear it and eventually silent won.
+But there was nobody to hear it and eventually the silence won.

     ***